telemed-duth/carre-edu/README.md

 Next you should clone the repository at github, install all dependencies and run the build script.

+You should take into considaration that the dependencies require ~3gb of space.

     The commands for the above steps are self-explanatory :

     $ git clone https://github.com/telemed-duth/carre-edu.git